 Election Percentage: It was assumed that 90% of eligible retirees will elect to receive retiree health care benefits through the City.
-Of those assumed to elect coverage, 54% were assumed to elect two-person coverage, if eligible for General & Court (67% for Police & Fire).

 For Active employees who have opted out of the City's active health care plan, it is assumed they will elect retiree health care coverage upon retiring.